 With so much to see and do, it can be difficult to keep a track of your time.
 That’s why we are listing the opening and closing time of all the regions right here in a nutshell.

-The conservatories are open throughout the week from 9:00 AM to 9:00 PM.
-But the ticket window closes at 8:00 PM, and you can enter the complex up till 8:30 PM.
+- Conservatories- Flower Dome and Cloud Forest: Throughout the week from 9:00 AM to 9:00 PM.
+But the ticket window closes at 8:00 PM, and you can enter the complex up till 8:30 PM

-You can go up the OCBC Skyway on any day of the week between 9:00 AM to 9:00 PM.
+- OCBC Skyway: Any day of the week between 9:00 AM to 9:00 PM.
 The ticket sales for the Skyway close at 8:00 PM, and the last admission is at 8:30 PM.

-Bay East Garden is open 24 hours a day, all through the year.
+- Bay East Garden: Open 24 hours a day, all through the year.

 Gardens By The Bay Singapore Rules

-- The Gardens are home to numerous plant species, and it is important that you respect them and their environments.
-Refrain from plucking, stamping on, climbing or damaging any plant life .
+- Refrain from plucking, stamping on, climbing or damaging any plant life .

 - BBQs are prohibited in the Gardens.